-The requirements for pedestrian facilities are outlined in Table 2 below.
+The requirements for pedestrian facilities are outlined in Table 2: Pedestrian DSS requirements below.
 The selection of the most appropriate facility type is to take into account the location, adjoining facilities, site conditions, the adjacent land-uses, and whether the pedestrian facilities will be shared with cycling.